NicoleGololobov/Kickstarter/README.md

 The blurb may also be interesting

 Heatmap1 shows correlations between all attributes.
-Heatmap2 shows correlations between only a few chosen attributes.
+Heatmap2 shows correlations between chosen attributes.